oaknational/Retool-Helpers/README.md

 Retool helper functions that run in a browser environment (don't use Node APIs).

-## To Do

-- Add publishing to npm to release creation workflow.

 ## Development

 Functions should be imported into, then exported from, [`src/index.ts`](src/index.ts).